tencentyun/intlcloud-documents/product/域名与网站/网站备案/条款与公告/备案相关条款/各省局管要求_intl.md

 4. The mobile phone number location shall be Heilongjiang province.
 5. The domain name owner shall be the entity applicant or its legal representative.

-## Filing requirements of Chongqing Communications Administration Bureau
+## Filing Requirementss of Chongqing Communications Administration Bureau
 Individual:
 1. Individuals cannot file for domain names with the suffix of .org.
 2. The domain name owner must be the filing applicant.